 - · Result in low capital expenditures for licensors and end users and low operating expenses for Volition,

-- Are affordable, and
+- · Are affordable, and

 - Are accessible worldwide.

-We believe, given the global prevalence of cancer and diseases associated with NETosis, and the low-cost, accessible and routine nature of our tests, Nu.Q[®] could potentially be used throughout the world.
+We believe, given the global prevalence of cancer and diseases associated with NETosis, and the low-cost, accessible and routine nature of our tests, $Nu.Q^{\otimes}$ could be used throughout the world.

-We aim to remain an IP powerhouse in the NucleosomicsTM space and expect to monetize our IP and technologies through licensing and distribution contracts with companies that have established distribution networks and expertise on a worldwide or regional basis, in both human and animal care across platforms (centralized labs and point-of-care).
+We aim to remain an intellectual property ("IP") powerhouse in the NucleosomicsTM space and plan to monetize our IP and technologies through licensing and distribution contracts with companies that have established distribution networks and expertise on a worldwide or regional basis, in both human and animal care across platforms (centralized labs and point-of-care).

 To this end, on March 28, 2022, Volition entered into a master license and product supply agreement with Heska Corporation ("Heska"), a leading global provider of advanced veterinary diagnostics.
 In exchange for granting Heska exclusive worldwide rights to sell our Nu.Q[®] Vet Cancer Test at the point of care for companion animals, Volition received a \$10.0 million upfront payment upon signing and is eligible to receive up to an additional \$18.0 million based upon the achievement of certain near and mid-term milestones.
 In addition, Volition has granted Heska non-exclusive rights to sell the Nu.Q[®] Vet Cancer Test in kit format for companion animals through Heska's network of central reference laboratories.
-In February 2023 Heska commenced pre-orders of the Nu.Q[®] Canine Cancer Screen and Monitor Test to veterinarians at the point of care through Heska.
+In February 2023 Heska commenced pre-orders of the Nu.Q[®] Canine Cancer Screen and Monitor Test for veterinarians in Heska's network at the point of care.